An enlarged prostate can be troublesome and affects quite a large percentage of the aging male population.

 Orthostatic hypotension may also be worsened, and the patient may experience dizziness when the two drugs are combined.

-Even when a patient follows the dosage instructions provided to them, there are still some adverse effects that may occur in some men.
+Even when a patient follows the dosage instructions provided to them, there are still some side effects of Rapaflo that may occur in some men.